Jan-Data86/ecommerce-analysis/insights.md

 - Overall: the dataset has very low inter-variable correlation outside of pricing mechanics — no hidden relationships to exploit for modeling

+  ### 7. Linear Regression: predicting Total Amount
+- R² = 0.82 — model explains 82% of variance (strong result for simple linear regression)
+- MAE = 542 on avg check of 1,277 (~42% error) — acceptable for forecasting direction,
+  too inaccurate for exact revenue prediction
+- High MAE driven by price dispersion across categories (Electronics orders at 25,000 vs Books at 50 — one linear formula struggles to fit both)
+- Next step: train category-specific models or use Random Forest with category as a feature — expected to reduce MAE significantly